Montauk New York: Summer Is The Best Time To Vacation In a Long Island Beach Town!

 Located at the end of East Lake Drive, right at the mouth of the inlet to Montauk Harbor, this wonderful family-friendly beach is relaxing and fun.
 It’s on the bayside so there are no waves.
 It’s great for peaceful swimming and sandcastle building in its soft white sands.

-Note: This is one of the residents only beaches requiring a permit so park next to the adjacent Inlet Seafood Restaurant.
+Note: This is one of the resident’s only beaches requiring a permit so park next to the adjacent Inlet Seafood Restaurant.
 Great lunch spot.
-You will get a ticket at this beach without the permit.
+You will get a ticket to this beach without a permit.

 Related Article: A LOCAL’S GUIDE: THE 12 BEST RESTAURANTS IN MONTAUK, NEW YORK